min2ha/ukwa-site/content/target/46355/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Quentin Letts sees Bremoaners in a state of agitation as the Commons debates exiting the EU

 Daily Mail's sketch writer Quentin Letts describes the Commons debate on Parliamentary scrutiny of the process of leaving the EU.